SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/app-management.md

 </figure>

-These can be consumed from any application requiring them by using the syntax: `{- templateId -}`.
+These can be consumed from any application:

 <figure>